ualberta-cmput301/ualberta-cmput301.github.io/content/general/presentation-rubric.md

 # Evaluating Deliverables Based on Presentation Content

-According to [Group Assignment 5: Technical Debt]({filename}/group/technical-debt.md), we will use both the content of your report and presentation to grade the 5 points from the deliverables.
+We will use both the content of your report and presentation to grade the 5 points from the deliverables.
 The weight of the content of the presentation for the main grading is given below:

 1. Quality evaluation using SonarQube (points 1 and 2):  7.5 out of 30
 2. Discussing current CI pipeline (point 3): 2.5 out of 10